luvuong-le/100-days-of-code/log.md

 ## Day 34: Tuesday 12th of May 2020

 I've been wanting to create a youtube channel to help teach others and share what I find interesting.
 Finally got started and uploaded my first youtube video!

+## Day 35 - 37: Wednesday 13th & Thursday 14th & Friday 15th of May 2020

+Having trouble balancing personal work, job, and spending time with family lately 😔

+Going to catch up with my projects on the weekend!